 - Take the extra step.
 Always enable two-step verification for your online accounts whenever you can – it is one of the most effective steps you can take.

 - Keep your distance.
-We’ve all been instructed to practice social distancing, which works online, too.
+Social distancing works online, too.
 Limit the amount of personal data you share on social media, share all data via online secure cloud applications, and avoid USB memory sticks in sharing data as they can spread malware.

 - Use common sense.
 In the end, you are your own – and your company’s – best defense.
 So be aware, be vigilant, and be safe.